amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 **Direct solvers**

-* QR (`optim method`` = `QR`).
-The standard MSE linear regression model can be computed using the QR factorization of the data matrix if no regularization term is required.
+* QR: the standard MSE linear regression model can be computed using the QR factorization of the data matrix if no regularization term is required.

 .. math::